sayedhfatimi/the-contemplative-path-posts/2025-08-21-the-shadow-universe-antimatter-time-and-the-mystery-of-symmetry/post.md

 - CPT symmetry assures us that the laws of physics are balanced when charge, parity, and time are all considered together.

-- Feynman’s diagrams show us that antimatter can be understood as matter moving backward in time.
+- Feynman's diagrams show us that antimatter can be understood as matter moving backward in time.

 - Penrose diagrams reveal that entire universes can be mapped as finite structures, layered and mirrored.

-- Hawking suggests that time itself may not be linear, but capable of rotating into an “imaginary” dimension where beginnings dissolve.
+- Hawking suggests that time itself may not be linear, but capable of rotating into an "imaginary" dimension where beginnings dissolve.

 And there is another clue.
 In the early days of the universe, energy was not dispersed across billions of light-years of space as it is now — it was compressed into a far denser form.
-According to Einstein’s equations of general relativity, energy and mass warp the fabric of spacetime.
+According to Einstein's equations of general relativity, energy and mass warp the fabric of spacetime.
 The greater the density, the greater the distortion.
 Around black holes we glimpse this today: space stretched, time slowed, reality itself bent.
 But in the beginning, these distortions were not local curiosities.
 They were everywhere.
 The fabric of spacetime was vastly more malleable, pliable enough that entire directions of time might have folded, twisted, or rotated into dimensions unavailable to us now.

 Taken together, these clues invite a radical possibility: that antimatter did not vanish in a cosmic imbalance, but unfolded into a shadow universe, layered with ours yet oriented along a different arrow of time.
 Not opposite time — which would simply mirror our own — but imaginary time, a rhythm orthogonal to the one we inhabit.